-Testimony in Support of HB7049 An Act Relating to Property - Residential Landlord and Tenant Act House Committee on Judiciary March 27, 2024 Nina Harrison, Policy Director, Economic Progress Institute
+Testimony in Support of HB 5264 - 4% Cap on Rent Increases An Act Relating to Property - Residential Landlord and Tenant Act House Committee on Judiciary March 18, 2025 Nina Harrison, Policy Director, Economic Progress Institute

-The Economic Progress Institute strongly supports Representative Potters' HB7049, which would limit rent increases to no more than 4% annually and provide tenants with a civil action to recover damages for any violations.
+The Economic Progress Institute strongly supports Representative Potters' HB5264, which would limit rent increases to no more than 4% annually and provide tenants with a civil action to recover damages for any violations.

 Rhode Islanders value family, safety, and fairness.
 However, our state and local policies do not always reflect those values.
-While most people's salaries only increase by 1% or 2% a year on average - a study has found that, last year, the average rent in Providence increased by 7.5% - the highest jump in rent prices of any city in the country.
+While most people's salaries only increase by 1% or 2% a year on average - a study has found that, in 2023, the average rent in Providence increased by 7.5% - the highest jump in rent prices of any city in the country.
 Our homes and neighborhoods set the stage for our lives.
 Housing instability affects almost every facet of our lives - including health, educational outcomes, economic mobility, and lifespan.
 Research shows that when people have access to affordable, stable, and high-quality housing, their quality of life improves - as does the condition of their communities.

 According to the Providence Journal, the average rent in Providence in 2023 was over \$2000.
-This large rent increase, happened at a time when most Rhode Islanders were already struggling to meet their basic needs.
+This large rent increase happened at a time when most Rhode Islanders were already struggling to meet their basic needs.
 Every two years, EPI publishes a report called the RI Standard of Need.
-Our last report, from 2022 found that 61 percent of all single adults and 70 percent of single parents with two children do not earn enough to meet their basic needs.
+Our 2024 report found that 68% percent of all single adults and 78% percent of single parents with two children do not earn enough to meet their basic needs without assistance.
 And these numbers are much worse for women and people of color.
-The same report found that In RI 75 percent of Latino adults without children struggle meet basic needs, as do 72 percent of Black Rhode Islanders, 60 percent of Asian/Pacific Islander residents.
+The same report found that In RI 83% percent of single Latino adults without children struggle to meet basic needs, as do 78% percent of Black Rhode Islanders, and 67% percent of Asian/Pacific Islander residents.

-Black, Latino, and Asian Rhode Islanders make up the majority of residents in Providence.
-This means that not only are Rhode Islanders of color struggling to meet their basic needs at higher rates, they are also disproportionately bearing the burden of the highest one-year rent increase in the country.
-Rent Stabilization is an equity issue; passing H7049 will improve equity for all Rhode Islanders, especially historically marginalized communities.
+Black, Latino, and Asian Rhode Islanders make up most residents in Providence.
+This means that not only are Rhode Islanders of color struggling to meet their basic needs at higher rates, but they are also disproportionately bearing the burden of the highest one-year rent increase in the country.
+Rent Stabilization is an equity issue; passing H5264 will improve equity for all Rhode Islanders, especially historically marginalized communities.

 As Rhode Islanders continue to struggle, and Providence saw dramatic rent increases, we have also seen an alarming increase in homelessness.
-According to the US Department of Housing and Urban Development, homelessness in RI has increased by 70% since 2019.
-That means the homeless population grew from 1000 to 1,800 people.
-This is not a coincidence.
+The homeless population in RI increased by nearly 35% from 2023 to 2024, and has more than doubled since 2019.
+WJR reported in January 2025 that, Rhode Island has second highest percentage of chronic homelessness in country.